richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Spell List.md

 - **Pts** : points assigned to skill
 - **Reference ( ![](./img/flag.png "Reference") )** : link to reference

-The Spell entries will have additional information about casting the spell, dependant on the spell level.
+The Spell entries will have additional information about casting the spell, dependent on the spell level.

 ## Parent
 [Character Sheet](./Character%20Sheet.md "Character Sheet")

 ## Related
 [Spell](./Spell.md "Spell")

+***Last updated for v5.7.0***